roderickjackson-bradley/socket_io_app/README.md

 2. In another tab, browse to the GA class repo:  [https://git.generalassemb.ly/WDI-CC/WDI-CC-6](https://git.generalassemb.ly/WDI-CC/WDI-CC-6)
 3. In the top-right corner of the page, click the `Fork` button.

-Now you will have a copy of the repo in **_your_** Enterprise GitHub account!
+Now you will have a copy of the repo in **your** Enterprise GitHub account!

 #### Cloning Your Copy of the Repository Locally

-Now that you have a copy of the class repo in your GitHub account, it's time to bring the contents of that repo onto your computer - this process is known as **cloning**:
+Now that you have a copy of the class repo in your GitHub account, it's time to bring the contents of that repo onto your computer - this process is known as **cloning** and it only needs to be done once:

 1. On your Enterprise GitHub account, browse to your fork of the GitHub class repo and under the repository name click `Clone or download`
 2. In the `Clone with HTTPS` section, click the clipboard to copy the URL for the repository.
 3. Open Terminal and navigate to your `~/code` folder - you may choose a different folder if you wish, however these instructions will assume you clone the repo into a folder named `code`.
-4. In Terminal, type `git clone ` and paste in the copied URL from the clipboard.
+4. In Terminal, type `git clone ` and follow it by pasting in the copied URL from the clipboard.
 The command should now look something like this:

 ```
 $ git clone https://git.generalassemb.ly/YOUR-ENTERPRISE-GITHUB-USERNAME/WDI-CC/WDI-CC-6